aiManny/website/README.md

 ![Mini dorito CAD](./assets/Mini_dorito_CAD.PNG)

+Behold!
 Combining real-time computer vision with mobile robotic systems turns out to be a real challenge.
 This miniature mobile robot serves as a prototyping platform for doing just that.
 A Raspberry Pi/Arduino setup allows for a conservative chassis and low power consumption, while a Picamera provides live video onboard image processing.

 ![Mini dorito assembled](./assets/Mini_dorito_assembled.JPG)